- Our Blog

 adweek.com - 9 readers, 1046 Tweets - And your massive brand Twitter fail of the day goes to … Dave & Buster's!
 To advertise its Taco Tuesday, the restaurant chain made a joke that pretty clearly went over the line, prompting incredulity from its Twitter followers.
 "I hate tacos, said no Juan ever," the tweet read.

-upi.com - 11 Tweets - Rapper Kanye West and his wife, reality television star, Kim Kardashian are reportedly looking into buying an Australian island for their daughter, North West.
+upi.com - 1 readers, 11 Tweets - Rapper Kanye West and his wife, reality television star, Kim Kardashian are reportedly looking into buying an Australian island for their daughter, North West.

 usatoday.com - 10 readers, 1965 Tweets - Uber is at the forefront of a vast reordering of ground transportation and how we use cars.
 It is also in the middle of many publicity storms.
 This is partly due to the stuck-pig resistance of an entrenched